gravinamike/rig/README.md

 ### Running the application

 If you are setting up on a Linux system, we recommend using [pm2](https://pm2.keymetrics.io/) to manage both the the front-end and back-end processes.
-Assuming you have pm2 installed, start the front-end application server with:
-`PORT=48950 pm2 start /var/www/html/rig/build/index.js --name rig`
-You can change the port to suit your needs.

-### Running the database back-end

-Assuming you have pm2 installed, start the back-end server with:
-`PORT=48970 pm2 start /var/www/html/rig/static/app/h2-1.4.197.jar --name rig_db`
-You can change the port to suit your needs.
+Once pm2 has been installed, copy and paste the file named `pm2_template.config.cjs`, removing the "_template" from the copy.
+Edit the new file to suit your needs.
+You will need to supply your domain as "ORIGIN" in order to avoid cross-site errors.
+You can also change the ports that the app and its database back-end run on if you prefer.

 ## Terminology of a Graph